Simultaneous Reconstruction and Uncertainty Quantification for Tomography: Numerical Results

-We first test single kernel-based reconstruction, namely, \ie $N_k=1$, on the SLP object.
-Overall, the choice of kernel appears to have little affect on the performance of the GP method in the reconstruction of the SLP.
-In \Cref{compare_recons_varying_numTheta_case3}, we compare $E\textsubscript{norm}$ using three types of kernel---SE, MK32, and MK52---for \ref{itm:case3}.
-As expected, the increasing of $N_\theta$ improves the reconstruction quality for all three kernels by providing more data.
-Since the MK32 kernel gives the best reconstruction (i.e., least $E\textsubscript{norm}$), we focus only on MK32 for further tests on SLP.
+We use a single kernel, \ie $N_k=1$, for the SLP object.
+Overall, the choice of kernel type appears to have little effect on the performance of the GP-based reconstruction as shown in \Cref{new_SLP_comp_kernels}, where we compare $\text{E}\textsubscript{norm}$ using three types of kernel---SE, MK32, and MK52---for Case I and II.
+Compared to \ref{itm:case2}, the reconstructions for all types of kernel are marginally better for \ref{itm:case1}, where the noise is modeled accurately.
+Since the MK32 kernel gives the best reconstruction, we will focus only on MK32 for further tests on SLP.

-Figure~\ref{compare_recons_varying_numTheta_gprecons} shows the improved reconstruction quality as $N_\theta$ increases for all four cases; due to an increase in the number of measurements available from which the reconstruction is made.
-Moreover, as the noise increases from \ref{itm:case1} to \ref{itm:case2}, $E_{\text{norm}}$ increases consistently for every $N_\theta$; and this increase in error is most pronounced for $N_\theta = 40$.
-The reconstruction in \ref{itm:case4} has higher error than \ref{itm:case3} because a homoscedastic noise model is used to reconstruct the object when the actual noise is heteroscedastic.